openvinotoolkit/open_model_zoo/demos/Readme.md

 ```sh
 source <INSTALL_DIR>/deployment_tools/bin/setupvars.sh
 ```
 Also, you can build IE binaries from the _dldt_ repo.
-In this case please set `InferenceEngine_DIR` to a CMake folder you built the dldt binaries from.
+In this case please set `InferenceEngine_DIR` to a CMake folder you built the dldt binaries from, for example `<dldt_repo>/inference-engine/build`.
-Please also set the `OpenCV_DIR` variable pointing to the required OpenCV package.
+Please also set the `OpenCV_DIR` variable pointing to the required OpenCV 4.0 package.
+OpenCV DNN module from OpenVINO binary package depends on libinference_engine.so, therefore you have to add path to Inference Engine libraries to `LD_LIBRARY_PATH` variable before building the demos.

 ### Linux* OS
 The officially supported Linux build environment is the following: